 Since 1869 these markets have been the go-to hub for food and culture in the city.
 There are over 80 traders to explore, selling a huge range of fresh food including fruit, vegetables, meat, bakery items and health foods.

 Get up close to amazing wildlife in Adelaide’s open plan zoo.
 You will see some cheetahs, monkeys, lions, giraffes, rhinos and more as you make our way through the open-air enclosures.
+Join an epic safari on the outskirts of Adelaide.
+This is your taste of Africa right here in Australia.

 Stepping up the game from #16, Adelaide also lets you swim with dolphins!
 What better way to brag about your trip to Adelaide then by casually throwing in that you swam with wild dolphins, it’s sure to impress?